Plai101/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## About Me 👋
-Hi there!
-I’m Sirapop Boonmun, but feel free to call me Plai.
-I’m an engineer specializing in Operation Risk Management with a strong passion for data analytics.
-I love uncovering valuable insights from data and am always eager to learn new tools and techniques to enhance my skills.
+Hi!
+I’m Sirapop (Plai), an engineer with a strong passion for data analytics.
+I specialize in transforming raw data into actionable insights using tools like SQL, Python, and Power BI.
+I’m eager to grow as a data analyst and thrive on solving real-world problems through data.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sirapop-boonmun-b7a28922a/)